LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

 3. [Refinitiv Data Platform Libraries for Python](https://pypi.org/project/refinitiv-dataplatform/) library.
 4. Internet connection

-Please contact your Refinitiv's representative to help you to access Refinitiv Data Platform credentials.
+Please contact your LSEG's representative to help you to access RDP credentials.

 *Note:*
 - The Python example has been qualified with Python versions 3.7.7.